 But, take heart.
 You are not alone.
 Parents around the world can sympathize with you.
 It does get better.
 Did you know that, according to the American Academy of Pediatrics, 90% of newborns sleep 6-8 hours straight through at night by the time they’re three months old?

-Perhaps the right question to ask isn’t “How do I get my baby to sleep through the night,” but, rather, “How do I get my baby to safely sleep through the night?”
+Perhaps the right question isn’t “How do I get my baby to sleep through the night,” but rather, “How do I get my baby to sleep safely?”